connorbowen/apiq-mvp/docs/TESTING_STRATEGY.md

 # Testing Strategy - UX Simplification

+## 🆕 DASHBOARD NAVIGATION & TEST UPDATE
+- Dashboard navigation now uses Chat, Workflows, Connections as main tabs
+- Settings, Profile, Secrets, and Audit Log are only accessible via the user dropdown
+- All navigation and E2E tests updated to use new dropdown `data-testid` patterns
+- Documentation files synchronized to reflect new navigation and test structure

 ## Overview

 This document outlines the comprehensive testing strategy for the UX simplification project, covering unit tests, integration tests, E2E tests, and accessibility testing.